 The study will be conducted through fiscal year 2020 with the assistance of a technical steering/ jurisdictional stakeholders committee and conclude by June 30, 2020.
 A project portal at www.ral2fayrail.com has been established to house all project information.
 The Kickoff Technical Steering Committee meeting occurred September 25th and the 2nd workshop was held November 21st.
 To date the project team has reviewed existing data sets, begun the peer agencies review, started the work of comparing the two study routes and is gathering jurisdictional and expert input from the TSC members.
 The 3rd TSC meeting was held February 4th in Harnett County and introduced quantitative and fatal flaw analyses for discussion.
-A series of focused meetings were held with local stakeholders in Fayetteville, Harnett and Raleigh the week of March 2nd to further identify/isolate key issues of the study.
-The next TSC meeting will be held in April.
+A series of focused meetings are to be held in the coming months to further identify/isolate key issues of the study followed by a 4th TSC meeting in March/April.
 (Staff Contact: Crystal Odum)